mhrkshmk/SENG265/README.md

 # SENG265 - Software Development Methods
-Coursework for SENG265 UVic (Winter 2023)
+Coursework for SENG 265 UVic (Winter 2023)

 This course focused on systematic methods for designing, coding, testing and documenting medium-sized programs.
 Some topics covered include: